Spirituality and Places of Worship in Malaysia

 Retreats at Kek Lok Si Temple

-Etiquette Guide: Respect and Manners
+Etiquette Guide: Respect and Good Manners

-Remove your shoes
+Take off your shoes

 Cover up

 Shoulders and knees must be covered.
-For mosques, women must wear a headscarf (often lent on-site).
+For mosques, women must wear a headscarf (often lent on site).

 Photography